AxonIQ/axon-quick-start/chat-getting-started/README.md

     Note that this API Endpoint returns a `Future<String>` (as opposed to `Future<Void>`).
 Axon returns the identifier of an Aggregate as a result of a Command creating a new Aggregate instance.

 That's it!
 Once you're done, you should be able to start the application and send messages.
-Note that the queries don't provide any data, yet.
+Note that the queries are not implemented yet.
 That's fixed in the next step.

 ### Implement the Projections ###